Critical properties of the Majorana chain with competing interactions

 In this paper we study the combined effect of the two interaction terms introduced above.
-We show that: (i) the ground-state phase diagram is very rich and contains nine different phases, five of which are critical; (ii) there is a commensurate line along which two floating phases collapse into a single multicritical point in the universality class of the eight-vertex model; (iii) there is an extended Lifshitz critical line characterized by the dynamical critical exponent $z=3$; (iv) there are two critical lines described by the tri-critical Ising superconformal field theory and at least one (and probably both) of them ends at the end point of the Lifshitz line.
+We show that: (i) the ground-state phase diagram is very rich and contains nine different phases, five of which are critical; (ii) there is a commensurate line along which two floating phases collapse into a single multicritical point in the universality class of the eight-vertex model; (iii) there is an extended Lifshitz critical line characterized by the dynamical critical exponent $z=3$; (iv) and finally, there are two critical lines effectively described by the tri-critical Ising superconformal field theory and at least one (and probably both) of them ends at the end point of the Lifshitz line.
 In addition, we argue that there might be an extended phase characterized by an emergent supersymmetry.